07 May Mould

-Black Mould or rather a single species of fungi is unlikely to be responsible for the vast array of health effects seen in a water damaged building.
-It is now thought that it is the chemical stew of microbes (bacteria and fungi) as well as their by-products (fragments, spores, endotoxins, mycotoxins…) that is likely to be responsible for the health effects.
+The chemical stew of microbes (bacteria and fungi) as well as their by-products (fragments, spores, endotoxins, mycotoxins…) is thought to be responsible for the health effects associated with a water-damaged building.
 Around a quarter of the population have a genotype (haplotype) that does not enable them to produce antibodies to fungi; so everytime they walk into a mouldy building, it sets up an inflammatory response in their body that doesn’t switch off.
-In contrast the rest of the population produce antibodies to these microbes which enables them to recognise and clear them from the body.
-This inflammation affects key neuropeptides in the brain – vasoactive intestinal polypeptide, melanocyte stimulating hormone and in some cases antidiuretic hormone which can cause much of the symptoms associated with Chronic Fatigue Syndrome (see below).
-This is why some people in a water damaged home can get very sick, whilst their partners can be completely well.
-For a detailed discussion on the adverse health effects arising from exposure to mould, refer to survivingmold.com.
+In contrast the rest of the population produce antibodies which enables them to recognise and clear these antigens from the body.
+This inflammation affects key neuropeptides in the brain – vasoactive intestinal polypeptide, melanocyte stimulating hormone and in some cases antidiuretic hormone which can cause many of the symptoms associated with Chronic Fatigue Syndrome (see below).
+This is why some people in a water-damaged home can get very sick, whilst their partners can be completely well.

 - Fatigue that is not alleviated by sleep which completely affects their circadian rhythm (microsleeps during the day, unable to sleep at night…)

 - Lung problems such as recurrent colds and flu that are difficult to get rid of, cough, sinusitus, hayfever, pneumonia.

 - Chronic fatigue syndrome: headache, sleep disturbances, brain fog (loss of words, poor short term memory, forgetful), fibromyalgia (unusual body aches and pains) and inability to thermoregulate (hot and cold)